 The flavors in this broccoli salad get better after refrigeration, so it is perfect to prepare up to 48 hours in advance.

 To make in advance, prepare as directed up to the addition of sunflower seeds.
 Cover and refrigerate.
 Right before serving, toss the salad together again and sprinkle with sunflower seeds and serve.

 Notes on Serving

-This Broccoli Salad is able to be held at room temperature for several hours, without having to worry about food poisoning, even at outdoor gatherings, because this salad does not have mayonnaise.
+This Broccoli Salad is able to be held at room temperature for several hours, without having to worry about food poisoning, even at outdoor gatherings.
 That also means this salad travels well, which is perfect if you have to transport your dish with you to a gathering.

 - Mediterranean Chickpea Salad